InspireMD's (NSPR) CEO Marvin Slosman on Q4 2019 Results - Earnings Call Transcript

 Marvin Slosman

-Yes, so in France, there is a reimbursement established for carotid stenting at this time, and we are approaching the French government to try to set up a clinical registry as a unique product definition to see if we can increase that because of the unique capabilities of CGuard and do it through a registry trial to demonstrate the unique qualities of CGuard.
-And we feel very comfortable with taking that process on to increase our reimbursement potential in France and open this market.
+Yes, so in France, there is a reimbursement established for carotid stenting at this time, and we are approaching the French government to try to set up a clinical registry as a unique product definition to see if we can increase that because of the unique capabilities of CGuard, and do it through a registry trial to demonstrate the unique qualities of CGuard, and we feel very comfortable with taking that process on to increase our reimbursement potential in France and open this market.

 Vernon Bernardino

-And one more question I’ll get back in queue.
+And one more question, and then I’ll get back in queue.
 With Brazil, can you remind us again on what are the next steps there?
-I think it’s still a work in progress.
-But what are the next steps that need to occur?
+I think it’s still a work in progress, but what are the next steps that need to occur?

 Marvin Slosman

 Yes.
 So in Brazil, we’ve concluded the registration paperwork process.
 We’re simply now waiting for the government to respond with, hopefully, an approval for our registration and the ability to sell in Brazil.
 We already have signed agreements with distribution partners in the market.
-And so it’s simply a matter of getting approval to sell, and we will be ready to execute in that market, and we’re excited about the possibilities of entering Brazil.
+And so, it’s simply a matter of getting approval to sell, and we will be ready to execute in that market, and we’re excited about the possibilities of entering Brazil.

 Vernon Bernardino